weismanm12/movies-analysis/README.md

 This visualization shows the actors with the most acting roles.
 Robert De Niro leads with 86 credits, followed closely by Bruce Willis (85) and John Wayne (84).
 Nicolas Cage and Samuel L. Jackson also have impressive numbers (83 and 73 credits).
 Many other actors have substantial credits, highlighting their prolific careers and contributions to the film industry.

-This list was also filtered for well known actors in American Cinema using the list from the [top 1000 Actors and Actresses](https://www.imdb.com/list/ls058011111/?sort=list_order,asc&mode=detail).
+This list was also filtered for well known actors in American Cinema using the list of the [top 1000 actors and actresses](https://www.imdb.com/list/ls058011111/?sort=list_order,asc&mode=detail).

 ___